 Whilst away on tour in Belgium, on a night off, the Original Company was not allowed into a nightclub in the hotel where they were staying.
 The artists were angry, they decided to turn this into a force for change by creating a place where people with a learning disability could go to party, to meet friends and even better, to see performances by people like them.

-Heart n Soul's way of working began to be used by a range of groups wanting to achieve similar goals.
-To date, over fifty events have been set up based on The Beautiful Octopus Club, some by us, some with our help and some on their own.
+Heart n Soul's way of working has been used by a range of groups wanting to achieve similar goals, over fifty events have been set up based on The Beautiful Octopus Club, some by us, some with our help and some on their own.

 Since 2003 we have been making sure that people with learning disabilities are involved in every area of the company's work including production, office and leadership roles.